SheepCommander/Vault/Dev/Factory Reset.md

 	- ❕not there
 - [ ] VMulti https://opentabletdriver.net/Wiki/FAQ/Windows#win-ink
 	- ❕not there
-- [ ] Whatsapp
-	- winget doesnt work for some reason
 - [ ] CrystalDiskInfo https://crystalmark.info/en/software/crystaldiskinfo/
 	- winget install --id=CrystalDewWorld.CrystalDiskInfo.AoiEdition;
 - [ ] JKPS (I just zip & pass it around so i dont have to redo the settings)